Giving Slip the Slip: Lockup Torque Converters and Split Torque Automatic Transmissions

 In other words, the annulus rotating at 2,500 rpm will force the carrier to orbit the sun gear at a speed of approximately 2,460.5 rpm.
 This reduces effective hydraulic slip from 100 rpm (4%) at the turbine to about 39.5 rpm (about 1.6%) at the output shaft.

-To be clear, this arrangement can’t and doesn’t prevent the coupling from slipping.
-Think of it rather as a slippage rebate: Hydraulic slip still occurs, but you regain some of the lost rpm in the planetary gears.
+To be clear, this arrangement can’t and doesn’t prevent the coupling from slipping (although reducing the amount of torque transmitted through the coupling does reduce the amount of slip).
+Think of it rather as a slippage rebate: Some hydraulic slip still occurs, but you regain some of the lost rpm in the planetary gears.
 In this case, the split torque layout reduces the slippage-related speed difference between the engine and the output shaft by about 60.5% — which, not coincidentally, is the percentage of intermediate shaft torque that flows through the mechanical connection to the rear planetary gearset.
 Kelley’s patent disclosures described this effect as demultiplication of slippage.

 This demultiplication effect was not limited to cruising speed.
 As long as this transmission remained in third or fourth, the partial lockup reduced slip by 60.5% even under acceleration, when the fluid coupling was significantly less efficient.